ptrsxu/dotfiles/vim/bundle/vim-easymotion/README.md

 ------------------------------
 **I recommend to configure and map keys by yourself if you are true Vimmer.**

-**Please do not be satisfied with just installing vim-easymotion, configuring it yourself boost your productibity more and more!**
+**Please do not be satisfied with just installing vim-easymotion, configuring it yourself boost your productivity more and more!**

 Default `<Leader><Leader>` prefix isn't easy to press, and I leave them just for backwards compatibility.
 You should at least change prefix key like this `map <Leader> <Plug>(easymotion-prefix)`